 - A small bowl of oil

-Place the flour in a large mixing bowl with the orange flower water and salt.
+To make this Moroccan Gazelle Horns Recipe, place the flour in a large mixing bowl with the orange flower water and salt.

 Add water little by little, mixing it in with your hands, just until the flour has absorbed the water.